Periodontally Accelerated Osteogenic Orthodontics

 Wilckodontics is a combination procedure that aligns a patient’s teeth up to four times faster than traditional braces alone.
 In reduced treatment times of 3 to 8 months, patients can expect to see a full improvement in their smile.

 The AOO procedure is the same as a traditional orthodontic treatment plan, with an added surgical component.
-After metal braces have been placed on the teeth, Dr. Gallardo will perform an outpatient periodontal surgery to remove some of the alveolar bone, allowing the teeth to shift more rapidly.
+After Dr. Gallardo places metal braces on the teeth, he will perform an outpatient periodontal surgery to remove some of the alveolar bone, allowing the teeth to shift more rapidly.
 Aside from faster treatment times, the advantage of accelerated orthodontics is that the bone heals into a stronger bone structure to help hold the teeth in place.

 Contact our Miami office today!